 Since I invested in my own personal brand development, these positive things have happened:

-- My website traffic has increased by over 100 % over the last twelve months
+- My website traffic increased by over 200% over a twelve month period

 - Commercially viable sales inquiries have increased